Kids crack me up.

 Or maybe it's come full circle.
 Maybe it's a chicken/egg situation.
 Are children calling little Johnny a turkey because they know turkeys are fools, or, do little Johnny's antics teach children that turkeys are fools?

-Our world has evolved with technological advances, and the family farm has all but disappeared.
-Amazingly, and thankfully, memories of days gone by linger on.
+Our world has evolved and the family farm has all but disappeared.
+Amazingly (thankfully) memories of days gone by linger on.
 We owe that to children, and I tip my hat.

 * often gender specific